Date of Degree

 Copyright 2009 Emily Rose Lai

 Lai, Emily Rose.
-"Interim assessment use in Iowa elementary schools." dissertation, University of Iowa, 2009.
+"Interim assessment use in Iowa elementary schools."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.